 However, if this is your first pregnancy, then your baby will drop to the pelvis by the 36th week.
 After this, you will find considerable relief from any breathing troubles.

 Will Breathing Problems During Pregnancy Affect My Baby?

-- Anaemia is a condition where due to lack of iron, the count of your red blood cells (RBC) reduces drastically.
-Since the RBCs are responsible for transporting oxygen from the lungs to the different parts of the body, your lungs feel extra pressure to work harder to meet the demands of an oxygen starved body.
+- Anaemia is a condition where the count of your red blood cells (RBC) reduces drastically due to low iron content.
+Since the RBCs are responsible for transporting oxygen from the lungs to the different parts of the body, your lungs feel extra pressure to work harder to meet the demands of an oxygen-starved body.
 If you are anaemic and are pregnant, the condition could worsen as your baby requires ample amounts of oxygen supply for healthy development.